-EAL pupils are given small group and one-to-one support via organised and structured lessons with an EAL teacher.
+EAL pupils are given small group and oneto-one support via organised and structured lessons with an EAL teacher.
 The focus in these sessions is on shared and guided reading to ensure that language and literary techniques are contextualised.
 There is also a focus on precise punctuation and grammar.
+Pupils are prepared for the internationally recognised Cambridge Examinations.

-Learning Support is provided at an additional cost to those pupils who require it. ■
+Learning Support and EAL is provided at an additional cost.